xdmtk/i3-theme-manager/README.md

 7. wallpaper configuartion - ( supports `pywal` )
 8. compton configuartion

-For certain theme components like wallpaper setters and terminal emulators, `i3-theme-manager` only supports selected programs, but will eventually support more in the future.
+For certain theme components like wallpaper setters and terminal emulators, `i3-theme-manager` currently only supports selected programs, but will soon support more in the future.

 ### Getting Started